oselvar/c4/README.md

 Add a Middleware to record calls.

-Set the `X-StructurizrGen-Caller` header to the name of the caller.
+Set the `X-C4-Caller` header to the name of the caller.

 ## Usage with Vitest